artfulrobot/supposeso/README.md

 - `userGrantedConsent`: user just clicked one of the consent buttons.
 - `userRevokedPermission`: user just deleted the cookie.
 - `previouslyGranted`: permissions loaded from cookie (when SupposeSo is loaded)

+## Revoking permissions

+You can include `<a href='#ss-clear-cookies'>Delete cookies</a>`.
+This will delete the `ssCookieConsent` cookie and it will fire a `supposeso` event witih `userRevokedPermission` set.
+It will then ask the user to `confirm()` if they want to reload the page.
+You should use this to delete cookies that were set with permission.